 Explore the CIPD's collected perspective on the key issues impacting work, including recommendations, supporting evidence and links to resources for policymakers and employers

-Poor job quality is causing significant problems in the UK, such as a lack of work-life balance, stress, discrimination and an absence of meaningful voice at work.
+Poor job quality continues to cause significant problems in the UK, such as a lack of work–life balance, stress, discrimination, and an absence of meaningful voice at work.